Yiling-J/carrier/README.md

 #### Sequence
 If a field should be unique, and thus different for all built structs, use a sequence.
-Sequence counter is shared by all field in a factory, not a single field.
+Sequence counter is shared by all fields in a factory, not a single field.
 ```go
 // i is the current sequence counter
 userMetaFactory.SetNameSequence(